Hotmoka/hotmoka/tutorial/Takamaka.md

 }
 ```

-The constructor of `GradualPonzi` is annotated as `@Entry`, hence
+The constructor of `GradualPonzi` is annotated as `@FromContract`, hence
 it can only be
-called from another contract, that gets added, as first investor,
+called by a contract, that gets added, as first investor,
-in the `io.takamaka.code.util.StorageList` held in field `investors`.
+in the `io.takamaka.code.util.StorageLinkedList` held in field `investors`.
-That utility class implements an unbounded list of objects.
+This list, that implements an unbounded list of objects,
-It is a storage object, as long as only storage objects are
+is a storage object, as long as only storage objects are
-added inside it.
+added inside it. `PayableContract`s are storage objects, hence
+its use is correct here.
 Subsequently, other contracts can invest by calling method `invest()`.
-A minimum investment is required, but this remains constant with the time.
+A minimum investment is required, but this remains constant over time.
 The `amount` invested gets split by the number of the previous investors
 and sent back to each of them.
 Note that Takamaka allows programmers to use
 Java 8 lambdas and streams.
 Old fashioned Java programmers, who don't feel at home with such treats,
 can exploit the fact that
-lists are iterable and replace the single-line `forEachOrdered()` call
+storage lists are iterable and replace the single-line `forEachOrdered()` call
 with a more traditional (but gas-hungrier):

 ```java